kivy/python-for-android/README.md

 On March of 2020 we dropped support for creating apps that use Python 2.
 The latest python-for-android release that supported building Python 2 was version 2019.10.6.

-On August of 2021, We added support for Android App Bundle (aab).
+On August of 2021, we added support for Android App Bundle (aab).
 As a collateral, now We support multi-arch apk.

 ## Contributors